astral-sh/ruff/crates/ruff_python_formatter/README.md

 #### Module docstrings

-Ruff formats module docstrings the same as class or function docstrings whereas Black does not.
+Ruff formats module docstrings similar to class or function docstrings, whereas Black does not.

 ```python
 # Input